Share your love

 sudo firewall-cmd --list-all

-Also, FirewallD comes with some pre-configured services, for them and their ports the firewall allows public communication by default.
-And SSH, Plex, Cockpit, etc are a few of them.
+Also, FirewallD comes with some pre-configured services, for which and their ports the firewall allows public communication by default.
+And SSH, Plex, Cockpit, etc, are a few of them.
 You can check the list of all such services by using the command below:

 sudo firewall-cmd --get-services